ra1nyxin/DST-GITEMS-MANAGER/README.md

 - Each row can directly `Take` that prefab into the player's inventory and overflow container space.
 - If the inventory is nearly full, pickup only takes the amount that still fits.
 - Common larger-stack environments such as `99 stack` style servers are handled by following the live server inventory and stack rules.
-- This is a server-side mod, not a client-only one, so all clients need the mod installed.

 Notes:
 - The scan covers only the shard the current player is in, so overworld and caves are counted separately.